tikonen/farina_sweep/README.md

     Wrote out/deconvoluted_impulse_closed_loop.wav
     Wrote out/data_closed_loop.csv

+The frequency response is presentative of a Hi-Fi speaker and the THD is minimal as expected.

 ![Sample frequency response](images/sample_freq_response.png "Frequency Response")

-Data must start immediately in the samplefile.
-The sweep range must match match exactly the excitation sweep that was used to record the sample file.
+**NOTE** Data must start immediately in the samplefile.
+The sweep range must match exactly the excitation sweep that was used to record the sample file.
 Wrong frequency skews the results.
- Here 50 was used starting frequency instead of correct 20.
+As example in the following 50Hz was used as a starting frequency instead of the correct 20Hz when analyzing the samplefile.

 ![Incorrect frequency response](images/sample_freq_response_wrong_freq.png "Incorrect frequency response")

 ### Bandwidth and Harmonics

-Deconvolution with the inverse filter removes all frequencies beyond the end of the sweep frequency `fend`.
+Deconvolution inverse filter removes all frequencies higher than the end of the sweep frequency.
 Higher frequencies in the harmonics disappear.
-The sweep (and its inverse) must go further to higher frequencies to capture ever more higher frequency harmonics.
-Also sample rate `fs` must be high enough!
+The sweep must be done further to capture ever more higher frequency harmonics.
+Also sample rate must be high enough to capture frequencies of interest.

 For example let end of sweep `fend` = 6000Hz and sample rate `fs` >= 12000Hz.
-The 2nd order harmonics end at 3000Hz, 3rd order at 2000Hz and so on.
+The 2nd order harmonics end at fundamental 3000Hz, 3rd order at 2000Hz and so on.
 Increasing sample rate has no effect.
+This can be easily experimented with the `example_thd_analyze()` function.

-However this is not an major issue with audio where sweep end at 20kHz.
+However this is not an major issue for audio where sweep ends at 20kHz.
 Human ear can't really hear harmonics above that frequency.
 For example 2nd harmonics beyond 10kHz fundamental cannot be heard, 3rd harmonics beyond 6.7kHz and so on.

 If you want to analyze 2nd harmonics up to e.g. 6000Hz you must generate the sweep up to 12000Hz (and use 24000Hz sample rate).
 If you want to analyze 3rd harmonics up to 6000Hz the sweep must be generated up to 3*6000 = 18000Hz and sample rate must be naturally twice that, 36000Hz.
 And so on.
 On measurement sweep signal needs to be played only up to fundamental end frequency (6000Hz in this example).
 Use function tfreqsinelog() to figure out when to stop.
 Another way would be to low pass filter the sweep signal before playback.
-The recording has to be full length to match the filter length. e.g. To analyze up to 6000hz a 1 second long sweep generated to 18000, the playback can be stopped at 0.7559s.
+The recording has to be full length to match the filter length. e.g. To analyze up to 6000hz a 1 second long sweep generated to 18000, the playback can be stopped at 0.7559s. but recording must last for full 1 second.

     >> tfreqsinelog(6000, 1, 200, 18000)
     ans = 0.7559

-## Library  functions
+## Main Library  functions
 Examples are based on following functions.

 ### sinelog, isinelog